Collis P. Huntington State Park: History

-Under the late 19th-century ownership of Commodore Walther Luttgen, a New York banker, industrialist and yachtsman, park-like features were added to the landscape including service roads, trails, and artificial ponds.
+Under the late 19th-century ownership of Commodore Walter Luttgen, a New York banker, industrialist and yachtsman, park-like features were added to the landscape including service roads, trails, and artificial ponds.
 One of Luttgen's improvements, a miniature stone lighthouse, may still be seen.
 The remains of a small steam paddlewheeler that once plied the ponds have not been found.

 Joseph E. Sterrett, a principal with the accounting firm of Price, Waterhouse, acquired the estate, including its mansion, Villa Linta, following Luttgen's death in 1922.
 After Villa Linta burned down, the land was purchased by Archer M. Huntington, the philanthropist stepson of industrialist Collis Potter Huntington.
 He and his wife Anna Hyatt Huntington changed its name to Stanerigg and moved to the estate in 1939 to pursue their various interests: she as creator of works of realistic sculpture, he as poet, Spanish scholar, and patron of the arts.
 The park was opened to the public following Anna Huntington's death in 1973.

+Geology

+The pegmatite in the northern part of the park was mined for mica and feldspar and contains minerals like tourmaline.

 Activities and amenities

 The park has trails for hiking, mountain biking, horseback riding, and cross-country skiing.
 Trails include the northern section of the Aspetuck Valley Trail, which connects with the adjacent Centennial Watershed State Forest.
 Park ponds are available for canoeing and fishing.
 Archery-only deer hunting is offered from mid-September through December.
-Pets are permitted but must be leashed.

-The park also offers interesting geology.
-The pegmatite in the northern part of the Park was mined for mica and feldspar, and contains minerals like Tourmaline.

-There is no fee to use the park.
-Facilities include pit toilets located near the Old Dodgingtown Road entrance.
-The park is not handicapped accessible.